-Some try to be up to living on; some think problems are opportunities: Sound education helps many.
-Seeing this, Maharishi Mahesh Yogi agreed to have an American university.
-It is an accredied university today, named ◦Maharishi University of Management, MUM.
+There is an accredited US university named ◦Maharishi University of Management, MUM.
 The word 'management' in the title stands for managing one's life through deep meditation and quality education hand in hand.
-Decent self-management and self-cultivation are like brother and sister in this.

 A wandering, non-scathing miracle of a star